 In Texas, a divorce case begins with something called an “original petition for divorce.”
 Basically, this is the document that gets the divorce process rolling.
 In this article, we are going to explain the original petition for divorce in Texas and answer some frequently asked questions.

-But first, please watch this video by family law attorney, Turner Thornton.
+Be sure to watch the videos on this page by family law attorneys Turner Thornton.

 What is an original petition for divorce in Texas?

 When people say they have “filed for divorce,” they are referring to the original petition for divorce.
 The document is not complex and usually not very lengthy.
 It simply gives the court some basic information about the petitioner and the spouse (the “respondent”).
 It also states that the petitioner is seeking a divorce from the respondent.